imanabr77/Pyroscope-Golang/README.md

  Pyroscope is a powerful open-source profiling tool that helps developers identify and optimize application performance bottlenecks.
 This presentation will provide an in-depth look at Pyroscope's benefits, architecture, and practical usage for profiling and improving application performance.

- This project was prepared for the use and testing of Pyroscope, implemented using two programming languages, Go and Python.
+ This project was prepared for using and testing Pyroscope, implemented using two programming languages: Go and Python.

 ## Setup